BoundPlanner: A convex-set-based approach to bounded manipulator trajectory planning: BoundPlanner

 \section{BoundPlanner}

-The proposed method, called BoundPlanner is explained in detail in this section.
-The objective of BoundPlanner is to compute a bounded path $\pi(\phi)$ given the initial pose of the robot\textquotesingle s end-effector with position $\vec{p}_{\mathrm{0}}$ and rotation matrix $\vec{R}_{\mathrm{0}}$ and the desired final pose defined by $\vec{p}_{\mathrm{f}}$ and $\vec{R}_{\mathrm{f}}$.
+The proposed method, called BoundPlanner, is explained in detail in this section.
+The objective of BoundPlanner is to compute a reference path $\pi(\phi)$ with bounds.
+The bounds are given as collision-free convex sets around the path.
+Given the initial pose of the robot\textquotesingle s end-effector with position $\vec{p}_{\mathrm{0}}$ and rotation matrix $\vec{R}_{\mathrm{0}}$ and the desired final pose defined by $\vec{p}_{\mathrm{f}}$ and $\vec{R}_{\mathrm{f}}$, a graph $\mathcal{G}$ of collision-free convex sets is created and utilized to compute $\pi(\phi)$ and the corresponding bounds.
 A schematic overview of the method is shown in~\cref{fig:planner_scheme}.
-A graph $\mathcal{G}$ of collision-free convex sets is used to plan the Cartesian reference path $\pi(\phi)$ for the robot\textquotesingle s end-effector with convex sets $\mathcal{S}_{\mathrm{path}, i}$ as Cartesian bounds.
-This path is then used by the model predictive control (MPC) framework BoundMP~\cite{oelerichModelPredictiveTrajectory2024} in~\cref{ssub:mpc_planning} to compute the trajectory $\mathcal{T}(t)$ online by following the created reference path within the given bounds to reach the goal.
-The bounds ensure that the motion is restricted to the collision-free convex sets of the created graph.
+The graph $\mathcal{G}$ is used to plan the Cartesian reference path $\pi(\phi)$ for the robot\textquotesingle s end-effector with convex sets $\mathcal{S}_{\mathrm{path}, i}$ as Cartesian bounds.
+This path and the bounds are then used by the model predictive control (MPC) framework BoundMPC~\cite{oelerichBoundMPCCartesianTrajectory2024} in~\cref{ssub:mpc_planning} to compute the trajectory $\mathcal{T}(t)$ online by following the created reference path within the given bounds to reach the goal.
+The convex sets used for the bounds ensure the motion is restricted to the collision-free space.